What is telephone etiquette?

 Question: 3

-Why is it not advisable to take you cell phone into an important business meeting ?
+take you cell phone into an important business meeting ?

 a.
 It is rude if it rings and you are with a client or it rings during an important company meeting, especially if you answer it (Answer)